Asim-Product-College/BEW-2.1-Advanced-Web-Patterns/Make-Chat/Notes.md

 ## Connection Inspection 🧐
 <!-- The socket.io npm module automatically sets up a /socket.io/socket.io.js path in your project to the socket.io frontend JavaScript.
 So we can update our handlebars to require the client-side socket.io script. -->

+## Giving users an identity

+Let's make a separate file for our socket listeners.
+This will reduce the socket clutter in our `server.js`

+## SUBMITTING THE FORM VIA WEBSOCKET
+Let's add some client script to send the new username to the server.

+We are not going to use an HTTP request, instead we can use a socket event on the connection we already have created!

+We'll create a new event called `new user`.
+On the server we'll later create a listener to listen for events named this.